cdoremus/deno-fresh-oauth/README.md

 [Deno.KV API docs](https://deno.land/api@v1.34.0?unstable=&s=Deno.Kv) and the
 [KV section in the Deno Manual](https://deno.com/manual@v1.34.0/runtime/kv)).

-KV is used here to temporarily store session data during the OAuth flow.
+KV is used here to temporarily store session data during the OAuth flow between the call to the authorization URL and the call to get the access token.
 **TODO:** more

 KV is also used here to store user information obtained from Github in various